 These curried chick peas are like a pared down version of Chana Masala.
 It’s super quick and makes a great side dish or vegetarian main dish.
-I’ve been eating this along side my tandoori chicken kebabs and dipping naan in the rich tomatoey sauce.
-I’d also love to try them tucked into a pita pocket, maybe with some cheese and fresh cilantro… or perhaps with a poached egg on top!
+I’d love to try them tucked into a pita pocket, maybe with some cheese and fresh cilantro… or perhaps with a poached egg on top!
 YUM.
 So versatile.

 I used hot curry powder and I still didn’t find this recipe to be too spicy.
 If you want a little heat, you can always throw in some cayenne pepper or dice up a hot pepper and saute it with the onions and garlic in the first step.

 - 2 Tbsp olive oil ($0.22)

 - 1 Tbsp curry powder ($0.15)

 - 1/2 bunch fresh cilantro ($0.44)

 - Dice the onion and mince the garlic.
 Cook the onion and garlic in a large pot with olive oil over medium heat until softened (3-5 minutes).

 - Drain the canned chick peas and add to the pot.
 Also add the tomato sauce, water and curry powder.
 Stir the pot until everything is evenly mixed.
 Bring the mixture up to a simmer over medium heat.